zotochev/bot-environment/README.md

 ## Bot Interface
 - all requiered variables (api token) setup in `app/secrets/<bot-name>.env` file and connected to `/run/secrets` folder using secrets statment in `docker-compose.yaml` file
+    - TELEGRAM_TOKEN
+    - WEBHOOK_PATH
 - common env variables for all bots setup in `app/.env` file and connected to every bot using env-file statement in `docker-compose.yaml` file
+    - WEBHOOK_HOST

 ## todo
-- [ ] setup docker compose environment
+- [x] setup docker compose environment
-    - [ ] to support any number of bots
+    - [x] to support any number of bots
+        - support any number of bots will be achived by creating bot interface
     - secrets folder

 - [ ] create `bot interface`